LudwigThePig/airbnb-reviews/Guides/awsGuide.md

 SSHing is great for setting up our server and database but we cannot SSH into our server everytime we want to query our database.
 Instead, we will want to set up a connection string and connect to the port.
 We already exposed our port.
 All we need to do is procure a _username_, _password_, _URL_, and that _port_.

-1. Lets start with our username and password.
+1. Let's start with our username and password.
 In the Mongo shell, enter the following.
   ```
   use myDatabase
   db.createUser(